FlipperPA/interview-questions/README.md

 - Why are you looking for work?
 - How did you handle the differing interests between {group A} and {group B} when working on projects at {previous job}?

-## Interest in Technology

-- What's the last book related to this field that you have read?
-- How do you stay informed and enthusiastic about new technologies on the horizon?
-Anything from news sites you visit to interest groups you take part in?

 ## Adaptability

 - Tell me about a time that you had to adapt to a difficult situation.